AR Design | UX Design

 In an era where music discovery is dominated by recommendation algorithms, the spontaneity and depth of exploring hidden musical gems are often lost.
 Listening has become a quick, passive act, diminishing the storytelling and physicality that vinyl records offer.
 Vinyl shopping, with its tactile experience and personal interactions with other listeners and shop owners, provides a unique chance to discover music in a more intentional and meaningful way.
 However, younger, introverted shoppers may hesitate to explore niche or vintage albums due to limited turntable access and an overwhelming selection.

-My goal is to help local vinyl shops appeal to a broader, younger audience while fostering deeper musical appreciation and community engagement.
+I want to help local vinyl shops appeal to a broader, younger audience while fostering deeper musical appreciation and community engagement.
 I envision an augmented reality app that allows users to preview tracks by simply scanning the album cover, alongside shop owner insights and recommendations.
 This solution would empower users to make confident purchases, enable serendipitous discovery, and train the algorithm to provide more unique, unexpected music suggestions—reviving the joy of discovering under-promoted music.

 Individual Recommendations